textileio/community/docs/buckets/index.md

 ### Encryption

 On bucket creation, you can opt-in to encrypt buckets content.
-The encryption setup is based on AES-CTR + AES-512 HMAC as seen [here](https://github.com/textileio/dcrypto), whic is a modified version of the encryption lib used by the Google Drive client, which is designed to handle large streams (files).
+The encryption setup is based on AES-CTR + AES-512 HMAC as seen [here](https://github.com/textileio/dcrypto), a modified version of the encryption lib used by the Google Drive client, which is designed to handle large streams (files).

 Encrypted buckets have a couple goals:
 - Obfuscate bucket data / files (the normal goal of encryption)